 We use mobile technology to improve access to information, which can expand agricultural capacity, support health and food security initiatives, and enhance the provision of financial services.
 Our initiatives include mobile-based technical assistance and monitoring and evaluation tools for microfinance and poverty-reduction organizations.
 In addition, we work with a range of implementing partners in the coffee and horticultural sectors, and are collaborating with the Food and Agriculture Organization (FAO) to promote farming innovation.

-Together, with support from these partners and other generous donors including, Chiapas International and David and Susan Russell, we’ve been able to support the rural poor in new and exciting ways.
-Additionally, we provide much-needed financing for rural farming cooperatives through the Fairtrade Access Fund.
-This fund is sponsored by Grameen Foundation, Fairtrade International and Incofin Investment Management.
-It is managed by Incofin Investment Management.
+Our work is supported by donors including Chiapas International and David and Susan Russell, MasterCard WorldWide, Citi Foundation and Ford Foundation.
+Additionally, we provide much-needed financing for rural farming cooperatives through the Fairtrade Access Fund, which is sponsored by Grameen Foundation, Fairtrade International and Incofin Investment Management.

-In 2011 Grameen Foundation established an office in Medellin, Colombia to move closer to those we work to empower — the poor and poorest.
-In Colombia, we are using mobile technology to improve access to financial service and information on agriculture.
-Drawing on our experiences in Uganda, we launched the Community Knowledge Worker (CKW) initiative in Colombia.
+In 2011 Grameen Foundation established an office in Medellín to move closer to those we work to empower — the poor and poorest.

 In collaboration with our partner in Guatemala, CRECER, Grameen Foundation is helping smallholder farmer organizations to gather more information about their members and improve services and compliance with certification requirements.